nobuyuki83/delfem2/readme.md

 These projects are awesome and I would like to express huge  appreciation for contributers of these projects.

 ***
+# Use DelFEM2 from Python

+there is a python binding of DelFEM2 called [PyDelFEM2](https://github.com/nobuyuki83/pydelfem2)

+***
+# Licence & Copyright

+DelFEM2 is distributed under the [MIT licence](https://github.com/nobuyuki83/delfem2/blob/master/LICENSE).

+In a nut shell, it is free to use/distribute this software commercially for any purpose.
+But please always keep the copyright notice below and the MIT lisence statement.

+	Copyright (C) Nobuyuki Umetani 2020

+***
+# Contact

+DelFEM2 is currently developed and maintained by [Nobuyuki Umetani](http://www.nobuyuki-umetani.com/).
+If you have questions or comments please [contact via email](mailto:n.umetani@gmail.com).

+***
 # Acknowledgement

 For the testing, DelFEM2 used following data, images and 3D models: